Israeli Air Force: 2007 Operation Outside the Box

-Against Hamas
+Operations in Gaza

 Since Hamas' takeover of Gaza in 2007, the Israeli Air Force has taken part in repeated bouts of violence between Israel and the Hamas-held Gaza Strip.
 In December 2008, the IAF spearheaded Operation Cast Lead, carrying out more than 2,360 air strikes.
 It had a principal role in destroying Hamas targets, and killed several senior Hamas commanders, including Said Seyam, Nizar Rayan, Tawfik Jaber, and Abu Zakaria al-Jamal.

 According to a CBS news report, in January 2009 Israeli planes struck a convoy of trucks in Sudan headed for Egypt and carrying weapons apparently meant for the Gaza Strip.
-Seventeen trucks were bombed and thirty-nine smugglers were killed in the strike.
+Seventeen trucks were bombed, and thirty-nine smugglers were killed in the strike.
 On April 5, 2011, a car driving from Port Sudan Airport to Port Sudan was destroyed by a missile.
 Both passengers were killed. one of whom may have been a senior Hamas military commander.
 The Sudanese Foreign Minister blamed the attack on Israel.
 Sudanese newspapers reported that Israeli aircraft attacked Gaza-bound arms convoys again in late 2011.
 On October 24, 2012, Sudan claimed that Israel had bombed a munitions factory south of Khartoum.

 The Israeli Air Force also operates surface-to-air missile and anti-aircraft artillery units.
 Since 1990 their primary role has been the interception of surface-to-surface missiles and rockets fired into Israel.
 In 2011 the IAF began operating the 'Iron Dome' anti-rocket missile system, which within a year had successfully intercepted and destroyed 93 rockets fired at Israeli towns from Gaza.

 In November 2012, the IAF participated in Operation Pillar of Defense, during which, according to the IDF Spokesperson, Israeli forces targeted more than 1,500 military sites in Gaza Strip, including rocket launching pads, smuggling tunnels, command centers, and weapons manufacturing and storage facilities.
 Many of these attacks were carried out by the Air Force.

 Between July 8 and August 5, 2014, the IAF participated in Operation Protective Edge, during which, according to the IDF Spokesperson, Israeli forces targeted 4,762 terror sites across the Gaza Strip, including rocket launching sites, command and control centers, military administration facilities, weapons storage and manufacturing facilities and training and military compounds.

 In May 2021, Israeli artillery and air force carried out 1,500 strikes on Gaza during Operation Guardian of the Walls.
+Starting in October 2023, the Israeli Air Force fulfilled a main role in the Gaza war.

-Incidents during the Syrian Civil War
+Syrian Civil War

 The civil war raging within Israel's northern neighbor, has occasionally witnessed activity by the IAF, some overt, some unacknowledged and some merely attributed.
 Notable actions include: